ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ```shell
   kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/secrets.yml
 ```
 4. Although our `secrets.yml` file is pretty simple, it's still subject to the same validation as are Deployments, Services, and Statefulsets.
-If there are errors, go back and correct them.
+If there are errors, go back and correct them, then, reapply the file.
 5. List all the secrets on the cluster:
 ```shell
   $ kubectl --kubeconfig="/path/to/kubeconfig.yml" get secrets